department-of-veterans-affairs/vets-website/_education/4-tools-education-career-counseling.md

 As a transitioning Service Member, you are eligible to receive the following services:
 -	Counseling to help you decide which civilian or military occupations to pursue
 -	Educational and career counseling to help you find a training program or job
--	Academic and adjustment counseling to help resolve issues that impede your success in training or employment
+-	Academic and adjustment counseling to help resolve issues that interfere with your success in training or employment

 [Apply for free counseling services](http://www.vba.va.gov/pubs/forms/VBA-28-8832-ARE.pdf).